 Shares subdued as investors flip-flop on rate rises

-- Benchmark 10-year US Treasury notes were yielding 1.50% again having sunk to around 1.36% at one point on Monday.

-LONDON: World shares were struggling to extend a bounce off four week lows on Tuesday, oil prices were at their highest in well over two years, while indecisive bond markets were stuck flip-flopping on inflation and interest rate moves.
+LONDON: World shares struggled to extend a bounce off four-week lows on Tuesday, oil prices were at their highest in well over two years, while indecisive bond markets flip-flopped on inflation and interest rate moves.

-Europe's STOXX 600 was quick to give back early gains as falls in technology and healthcare stocks - the main winners from the COVID pandemic - offset a modestly higher UK FTSE with its oil and mining firms.
+Europe's STOXX 600 had given back its early gains as falls in technology and healthcare stocks - the main winners from the COVID pandemic - offset a modestly higher UK FTSE with its army of oil and mining firms.

-It bucked some solid gains in Asia and Wall Street overnight but government bond prices also fell as fixed income investors continued to adjust to last week's US Federal Reserve shift, when policymakers pulled forward rate hike forecasts.
+Wall Street's open also looked like being subdued after a jump on Monday, and government bond prices were choppy as fixed income investors continued to adjust to last week's US Federal Reserve shift, when policymakers pulled forward rate hike forecasts.

-All eyes are on Fed chief Jerome Powell who appears before US Congress from 1800 GMT, although investors were also starting to square up positions ahead of the start of the second half of the year.
+All eyes are on Fed chief Jerome Powell who appears before US Congress from 1800 GMT, although investors were also starting to square up positions ahead of the start of the second half of the year next week.

 "I'm not sure anyone really knows what this move by the Fed really means at the moment," said CMC Markets senior strategist Michael Hewson.